 Welcome to our Corporate Plan for 2020/21, setting out our achievements from 2019/2020, details our plans to continue the transformation of our economy over the next 12 months and the latest LEP Annual Review and Delivery Plan.

 Procurement at the Combined Authority

 Information about tendering and procuring with West Yorkshire Combined Authority.

-Information about West Yorkshire Combined Authority’s gender pay gap and the steps we are measures we are taking to deliver on our commitment to gender equality.
+Information about West Yorkshire Combined Authority’s gender and ethnicity pay gap and the steps we are measures we are taking to deliver on our commitment to equality.